Egalitarian and Just Digital Currency Networks: Introduction

 \section{Introduction}

 Money is nothing but a piece of paper; or a string of bits, perhaps.
 In modern history, fiat money is issued and controlled by rulers and governments.
 Following Bitcoin~\cite{bitcoin}, many blockchain-based cryptocurrencies were introduced~\cite{cryptocurrencypaper}.
-Their technology and distributed protocol renders the community operating the currency to be its sovereign as, unlike in standard computer systems, there is no third party that may exert control over the system, e.g. shut it down.
-In existing cryptocurrencies, however, most control and benefit lies in the hands of the few -- their founders, early adopters, and large stakeholders (e.g. large ``mining pools'')~\cite{miningpools}.
+Their technology and distributed protocol renders the community operating the currency its sovereign as, unlike in standard computer systems, there is no third party that may exert control over the system, e.g., shut it down.

-Our goal here is to explore the possibility of a digital currency that may be issued by all, where both control and benefit are distributed in an egalitarian way among the people participating in the creation and use of the currency.
-This can be achieved if the parties to the currency are genuine (unique and singular) agents of the participating people~\cite{gid}, thus excluding sybils.
+In existing cryptocurrencies, however, most control and benefit lies in the hands of the few\footnote{See, e.g., \url{https://bitcoinera.app/arewedecentralizedyet/}.} -- their founders, early adopters, and large stakeholders (e.g. large ``mining pools'')~\cite{miningpools}.
+In this paper we explore the possibility of forming an egalitarian and just digital currency that may form currency networks in a grassroots manner.
+Our goal here is the design of a digital currency that may be issued by all, where both control and benefit are distributed in an egalitarian way among the people participating in the creation and use of the currency.
 Such a currency implements distributive justice in the sense that each person enjoys an equal share of the created currency.

+One key challenge in this task is the presence of fake and duplicate identities, aka \textit{sybils}, that may be employed by their operators in order to tilt control and wealth in their favor.
+Indeed, justice and equality can be achieved only if the parties to the currency are genuine (unique and singular) agents of the participating people~\cite{gid}, thus excluding sybils.
+We first observe that sybils cannot penetrate small communities of people that know and trust each other and that, indeed, trust communities can grow in a sybil-resilient way by employing graph-based properties~\cite{csr} of genuine identifiers~\cite{gid}, using various mechanisms as admission rules to the community~\cite{sutherland2002controlled}, or utilizing some machine learning algorithms~\cite{gong2014sybilbelief}.

-As we wish our medium to be scalable, our further goal is to build this digital currency in a grassroots way.
+However, as we wish our medium to be scalable, our further goal is to build this digital currency in a grassroots way.
+In particular, our paper may be viewed as means for a joint, safe scale-up of such communities, concentrating on the aspect of distributive justice as we rely on the infrastructure of digital social contracts~\cite{dsc} for equality in execution, and techniques such as mutual sureties~\cite{gid} and sybil-resilient community expansion~\cite{csr} for sybil resilience.

 The key, high-level differences between our proposed digital currency and most existing cryptocurrencies are outlined below: \begin{itemize}

 \item \textbf{Equality:} Leading cryptocurrencies employ either proof-of-work (PoW) or proof-of-stake (PoS) systems~\cite{cryptocurrencies}.
 As such, they are inherently plutocratic, since control over the behavior of the system is positively correlated with the computing power or amount of currency available to different parties.
 A cryptocurrency is \emph{egalitarian} if control over the execution and modification of the currency system is shared equally among the parties to the currency.
 Such equality can be guaranteed using digital social contracts~\cite{dsc} over genuine identifiers~\cite{gid}.